-NOW, THEREFORE, BE IT RESOLVED, upon its review of all documents and exhibits contained herein, and after due deliberation and based on its independent judgement, that the Planning Commission hereby finds and recommends to the Dixon City Council approval of the amendments to the General Plan 2040, composed of edits to the General Plan Land Use Map and refinements to two (2) General Plan land use designation definitions, as follows and based on the following findings:
+NOW, THEREFORE, BE IT RESOLVED, upon its review of all documents and exhibits contained herein, and after due deliberation and based on its independent judgement, that the City Council hereby approves the amendments to the General Plan 2040, composed of edits to the General Plan Land Use Map and refinements to two General Plan land use designation definitions, as follows and based on the following findings:

 - 1. The foregoing recitals are true and correct and are incorporated by reference into this action. - 2.
-The Planning Commission hereby finds that the amendments to the General Plan 2040, which include amendments to the Land Use Map and the CAMU and DT land use designation definitions and corrections to prior errors in the original General 2040 Land Use Map, comprise a long-range, internally consistent statement of the City's goals, policies, and actions relating to public health and safety.

-- 3. The Planning Commission hereby finds that the amendments to the General Plan 2040 Land Use Map and the CAMU and DT land use designation definitions will promote the public health, safety, and welfare of the City's residents by updating the Land Use Map to correct inconsistencies and errors, clarifying and reinforcing the City's intent for certain land use designations, and guiding development within the City to achieve the goals and policies of the General Plan 2040. - 4.
-The Planning Commission hereby finds that the project is exempt from further review under the California Environmental Quality Act (CEQA), based on the following: - a.
+The City Council hereby finds that the amendments to the General Plan 2040, which include amendments to the Land Use Map and the CAMU and DT land use designation definitions (Exhibit A) and corrections to errors in the original General 2040 Land Use Map Exhibit B), comprise a long-range, internally consistent statement of the City's goals, policies, and actions relating to public health and safety. - 3.
+The City Council hereby finds that the amendments to the General Plan 2040 Land Use Map and the CAMU and DT land use designation definitions will promote the public health, safety, and welfare of the City's residents by updating the Land Use Map to correct inconsistencies and errors, clarifying and reinforcing the City's intent for certain land use designations, and guiding development within the City to achieve the goals and policies of the General Plan 2040. - 4.
+The City Council hereby finds that the project is exempt from further review under the California Environmental Quality Act (CEQA), based on the following: - a.
 Section 15061(b)(3) (Commonsense Exemption) states that "Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA." - b.
 The General Plan amendments consist of map amendments to the General Plan land use designation of forty (40) parcels and refinements to the CAMU and DT land use designation definitions.
 The General Plan Land Use Map amendments include corrections to mapping errors that occurred in development of the original General Plan Land Use Map and changes to land use designations to reflect current zoning, ownership, and use of specific parcels.
-The text amendments to the CAMU and DT land use designations do not alter the allowed types of development in such designations and only serve to clarify and reinforce the City's intent for those land use designations. - c.
+The text amendments to the CAMU and DT land use designations do not alter the allowed types of development in such designations and only serve to clarify and reinforce the City's intent for those land use designations.

+- c.
 The amendments do not include any new goals, policies, or implementation actions, or otherwise authorize new uses or development of land.
 The amendments improve internal consistency and correct mapping errors.
 Therefore, it can be seen with certainty that there is no possibility that this project may have a significant effect on the environment, and it is not subject to CEQA, pursuant to CEQA Guidelines Section 15061(b)(3). - 5.
-The Planning Commission hereby recommends that the City Council approve the amendments to the CAMU and DT land use designation definitions and amendments to General Plan 2040 Land Use Map, attached and incorporated hereto as Exhibits 1 and 2.
+The City Council hereby approves the amendments to the CAMU and DT land use designation definitions and amendments to General Plan 2040 Land Use Map, attached and incorporated hereto as Exhibits A and B.

-TED at a regular meeting of the Planning Commission of the City of Dixon, ornia, on the 13 th day of February 2024: AYES: NOES: ABSENT: ABSTAIN: JACK CALDWELL, CHAIR DIXON PLANNING COMMISSION ATTEST: BRANDI ALE EXANDER, ERK/SECRETARY Exhibit 1 Draft General Plan Text Edits to Campus Mixed Use and Downtown Mixed-Use Land Use Designations Exhibit 2 Draft General Plan Land Use Map Amendments Map
+ADOPTED at a regular meeting of the City Council of the City of Dixon, State of California, on the 2nd day of April 2024:

+AYES: NOES: ABSENT: ABSTAIN:

+Kristin.
+M. Ja Steven C. Bird

+Elected City Clerk Mayor

+Exhibit A Draft General Plan Text Edits to Campus Land Use Designations Mixed Use and Downtown Mixed-Use

+Exhibit B Draft General Plan Land Use Map Amendm nents Map

-Exhibit 1
+Exhibit A